digital-asset/daml/docs/source/getting-started/index.rst

 Getting Started with DAML
 #########################

-**Disclaimer:** This guide is being actively developed.
-Expect major changes to the tutorial text and minor changes to the template application.

 The goal of this tutorial is to get you up and running with full-stack DAML development.
 We do this through the example of a simple social networking application, showing you three things: